 Accumulating funds is only part of the justification for raising capital in the early stages of a company's life.
-As important is the support and advice a backer can provide, says Mr family members or advisers who have significant business experience can be as valuable as the money itself."
-Such support can make the difference between being able to successfully execute or not, he adds.
+As important is the support and advice a backer can provide, says Mr Corbett.

 "There is money and then there is smart money, meaning funding that comes with insight, counsel and networks," he says.
-"The advice, insight and networking that comes from the close ties you can develop with experienced former entrepreneurs or
+"The advice, insight and networking that comes from the close ties you can develop with experienced former entrepreneurs or and frustrating activity'

-'Fundraising is not easy and is a time-draining and frustrating activity'
+'Fundraising is not easy and is a time-draining